sdoxina/IT0011-FINAL-PROJECT/README.md

 ## Title: Skincare Shop Management System

-Objectives: Skincare Management System

-The program will provide a user-friendly interface for managing and purchasing skincare products.
+Objectives: The program will provide a user-friendly interface for managing and purchasing skincare products.
 It will have two main user roles:

 1. Customers: